duffyinVictoria/academic-pages-test/_pages/research.md

 ![C3 Ramsey Example](images/k16Normal)

-A significant part of my research involves collaboration with students, and many projects originate in undergraduate and honours research.
-I am always looking for undergraduate students who are interested in research in discrete mathematics and/or theoretical computer science.
+A significant part of my research involves collaboration with students.
+My research program has open lines of enquiry suitable for students at all levels.
+In particular, I am always looking for undergraduate students who are interested in research in discrete mathematics and/or theoretical computer science.

 A full list of my publications is available [here](/publications)